szabolcspeter/PeachOS/README.md

 - [x] Enabling A20 line
 - [x] Creating C Cross Compiler (gcc)
 - [x] Loading kernel into memory (1M), remote debugging with symbols
+- [x] Basic C print functions for writing to the screen